 - You’ll need an email address to complete the application.
 Don’t have one?
 Get an email address first.

 - Have you calculated your APS?
 You’ll need to do this before applying.
-Find out how here.
+Find out how using this breakdown.

 - Make sure you complete the application in full (so that there’s no delay from UP).
 Good internet access is necessary for your application too.

 - Getting a UP student number does not mean you have been accepted.

 - If you have any queries during the online application process, you can email firstname.lastname@example.org or call 012 420 3111.

 - If you are looking to study a BSc(Arch)(Architecture) or BSc (Int)(Interior Architecture), you must indicate them as your first choice on your application.